-We have used Helicon Focus for several years to combine stack images and highly recommend it, the combined images are need no editing or in some cases very little.
-This is important when thousands or images are required.
+The depth of field problem is resolved by combining several images at different focal lengths.
+We have used Helicon Focus for several years to combine stack of images and highly recommend it.
+Most combined images did not require any editing, and the cases that it did was either moderate to very little.
+This is important when thousands or images are required for biodiversity inventory websites.

 Images Composition Rules

 This list will provide the rules to make the image composition constant among or within inventories.

 - Remove all legs and pedipalp from the left side of the specimen.
 Dissect the cephalothorax appendices in the membrane between the coxa and trochanter and check for cuticle or muscle fragments that may spoil the image.
 Composition of the specimen orientation is free but seek to be constant.

 - Maximize information content with few high resolution images, instead of several small images of the same structure.

 - Do not crop images and keep the original width and height given by the camera.
 If the structure looks too small, then an instrument with more magnification is required.

 - Sixteen standard views (combined stack of images) are enough to document the anatomy of a species with both sexes and provide data for reliable identifications.
 Eight images document the overall anatomy (habitus and prosoma).
 Four images for epigyna (two with the epigynum attached and two dissected and cleared) and four images for the male left pedipalp.
 We recommend an upper bound of 20 images per species.